 Tennis has become a very popular sport in the city because it is outdoors.
 As a result, a lot of the public tennis courts are always packed.
 Further, it’s nice to play in a private area where everybody follows health safety protocols.

-Bottom line.
-If you have the opportunity to join a private club, do it.
+Bottom line: If you have the opportunity to join a private club, do it.
 The camaraderie you will gain will be worth it.
 The private club was also great during the pandemic as well.
 Everybody needs a social outlet.